top of page

 Please feel free to reach out directly if you have ANY questions at all or would like to participate in this study of the A22 gene in the American Bully.

-** Those interested in helping with funding to further advance this study and others to their fullest potential please contact us at labullydept@gmail.com subject line : A22 help with funding
+** Those interested in helping with funding to further advance this study and others to their fullest potential please contact us at labullydept@gmail.com subject line : A22 funding

 We are doing an all breed study on this as well, so please feel free to reach out at the same contact info above if you have a breed other than the American Bully and would still like to participate!